 My research interests center on the ecology of managed systems.
-I combine ecological intuition with primarily data driven approaches from landscape ecology, conservation planning, geography and econometrics in efforts to advance the sustainability of coupled-human natural systems.
+I combine ecological intuition with primarily data driven approaches from landscape ecology, conservation planning, geography and causal inference in efforts to advance the sustainability of coupled-human natural systems.
 After receiving my PhD in 2015, I was a UC President’s Postdoctoral Fellow in Environmental Science, Policy & Management at UC Berkeley.
 I joined the Bren faculty in 2016 as an assistant professor of landscape & agricultural ecology.

-Nākoa Farrant (PhD student)
+Nākoa Farrant (PhD candidate)

 I am interested in researching various approaches to agriculture that improve productivity and minimize ecological harm.
 My research will rely on GIS analysis tools and may incorporate some social theory.
 As part of the Larsen lab, I plan to explore how adaptations of traditional Hawaiian agricultural systems could enhance local food production and have additional social benefits for modern Hawai‘i.
 By optimizing agriculture in the context of a geographically-constrained island environment, I hope to provide insight into management of larger swaths of land.
 I received my BS in environmental engineering from Harvard in 2018 before transitioning to a PhD at Bren as a member of Ashley's lab.